English and Technical Communication

 ENGLISH 3560 Technical Writing (LEC 3.0)

-The theory and practice of writing technical papers and reports in the professions.
+The theory and practice of writing technical documents and reports in the professions.
 Prerequisites: English 1120.

 ENGLISH 3590 Game Studies (LEC 3.0)